 This PD&E Study will evaluate capacity and interchange improvements that will include:

-The project limits are from Jupiter (Indiantown Road) to Okeechobee Road (SR 70) in Palm Beach, Martin, and St. Lucie Counties.
+The project limits are from Jupiter (Indiantown Road/SR 706) to Ft.
+Pierce (Okeechobee Road/SR 70) in Palm Beach, Martin, and St. Lucie Counties.
 The total project length is approximately 37 miles (see project location map below).

 This PD&E Study will be conducted in order to identify and evaluate any potential environmental impacts that may result from widening this section of Florida’s Turnpike.
 The study includes engineering services to develop concept plans that will be used to consider all social, economic, and environmental effects, and potential mitigation measures as required by the Florida Department of Transportation (FDOT) PD&E Manual, along with the required environmental documents, engineering reports, and public involvement activities.